 - The other footballer known simply as "Carlitos" (b.
 1976)

-- Many more Spanish kings (coincidentally how they named the Philippines), including the current one, King Felipe VI
+- Many more Spanish kings (coincidentally how they named the Philippines, in homage to Philip II), including the current one, King Felipe VI

 - Felipe González, longest-serving Spanish prime minister